Andy-wyx/cloud/README.md

 ## :rocket: Introduction
 In the field of artificial intelligence, one of the primary challenges is ensuring that models perform robustly under unexpected conditions.
 Traditional object detection models, such as Faster R-CNN, struggle with detecting __Out-Of-Distribution (OOD)__ data, often leading to incorrect detections or misclassifications.
-Inspired by [CLIPN](https://arxiv.org/abs/2308.12213), we developed the Contrastive Learning Based Out-of-Distribution Unified Detector (__CLOUD__).
+Inspired by [CLIPN](https://arxiv.org/abs/2308.12213), we developed the ***CLOUD***-Contrastive Learning Based Out-of-Distribution Unified Detector.
 This model applies OOD detection capability in multi-object detection scenarios.
-Our work includes
+Our contribution includes
-- the creation of a new dataset,
+- the creation of a new dataset
-- the development of a joint training pipeline,
+- the development of a joint training pipeline
-- and the implementation of region-text matching techniques alongside novel loss strategies to enhance overall model performance.
+- and the implementation of region-text matching techniques alongside new loss strategies to enhance overall model performance

 ## :cloud: CLOUD: Contrastive Learning based Out-of-distribution Unified Detector.